sThig/goteam2/readme.md

   * responsiveness is incorrect on Android phone
   * buttons on iOS are weird AF, but only on the front page.
 The second page they are fine. (✅)
   * fix errors of undefined
+  * fix errors that say "delete" on the results

 # March 23 update
 I'm rolling down on a few extra things before finessing a few things.
 There are a few big ticket issues and smaller ones.